Sharky90/100-days-of-code/r1-log.md

 //Day 3:September 07.
 Saturday//
 Today's Progress: Learned how to control loops ( for loops & while loops) and how to break statements.

+//Day 4:September 08.
+Sunday//
+ Learned about 'Iterations' and crunched some codes using 'while' loops and 'for' loops

+//Day 5:September 10.
+Tuesday//
+Was coding yesterday but forgot to post...won't happen again...lol anyway I went through 'Iteration' and ' 'guess and check chapter' where I was finding a cube root of an integer.

 ### R1D2